suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 #  Introduction

-Vulnerabilities with Internet of Things (IoT) devices have raised the need for a reliable and secure firmware update mechanism that is also suitable for constrained devices.
+Vulnerabilities in Internet of Things (IoT) devices have highlighted the need for a reliable and secure firmware update mechanism, especially for constrained devices.
 To protect firmware images, the SUIT manifest format was developed {{I-D.ietf-suit-manifest}}.
-It provides a bundle of metadata, including where to find the payload, the devices to which it applies and a security wrapper.
+This format provides a bundle of metadata, including the payload location, applicable devices, and a security wrapper.

-{{RFC9124}} details the information that has to be provided by the SUIT manifest format.
-In addition to offering protection against modification, via a digital signature or a message authentication code, confidentiality may also be afforded.
+{{RFC9124}} outlines the necessary information provided by the SUIT manifest format.
+In addition to protecting against modification via digital signatures or message authentication codes, the format can also offer confidentiality.

-Encryption prevents third parties, including attackers, from gaining access to the payload.
-Attackers typically need intimate knowledge of a binary, such as a firmware image, to mount their attacks.
-For example, return-oriented programming (ROP) {{ROP}} requires access to the binary and encryption makes it much more difficult to write exploits.
-Beside confidentiality of the binary, confidentiality of the sources (e.g. in case of open source software) may be required as well to prevent reverse engineering and/or reproduction of the binary firmware.
+Encryption prevents third parties, including attackers, from accessing the payload.
+Attackers often require detailed knowledge of a binary, such as a firmware image, to launch successful attacks.
+For instance, return-oriented programming (ROP) {{ROP}} requires access to the binary, and encryption makes writing exploits significantly more difficult.
+Beyond ensuring the confidentiality of the binary itself, protecting the confidentiality of the source code (e.g., in the case of open source software) may also be necessary to prevent reverse engineering and reproduction of the firmware.

-While the original motivating use case of this document was firmware encryption, the use of SUIT manifests has been extended to other use cases requiring integrity and confidentiality protection, such as:
+While the initial motivation for this document was firmware encryption, the use of SUIT manifests has expanded to cover other scenarios requiring integrity and confidentiality protection, such as:

 - software packages,
 - personalization data,
 - configuration data, and
 - machine learning models.

-Hence, we use the term payload to generically refer to all those objects.
+Thus, the term "payload" is used generically to refer to all these objects.

-The payload is encrypted using a symmetric content encryption key, which can be established using a variety of mechanisms; this document defines two content key distribution methods for use with the IETF SUIT manifest, namely:
+The payload is encrypted using a symmetric content encryption key, which can be established through various mechanisms.
+This document defines two content key distribution methods for use with the IETF SUIT manifest:

 - Ephemeral-Static (ES) Diffie-Hellman (DH), and
 - AES Key Wrap (AES-KW).

-The former method relies on asymmetric key cryptography while the latter uses symmetric key cryptography.
+The first method relies on asymmetric cryptography, while the second uses symmetric cryptography.

-Our design aims to reduce the number of content key distribution methods for use with payload encryption and thereby increase interoperability between different SUIT manifest parser implementations.
+Our design aims to reduce the number of content key distribution methods for payload encryption, thereby increasing interoperability between different SUIT manifest parser implementations.

-The goal of this specification is to protect payloads during end-to-end transport, and at rest when stored on a device.
-Constrained devices often make use of XIP, which is a method of executing code directly from flash memory rather than copying it into RAM.
-Since many of these devices today do not offer hardware-based, on-the-fly decryption of code stored in flash memory, it may be necessary to decrypt and store firmware images in on-chip flash before code can be executed.
-We do, however, expect that hardware-based, on-the-fly decryption will become more common in the future, which will improve confidentiality at rest.
+The goal of this specification is to protect payloads both during end-to-end transport (from the distribution system to the device) and at rest when stored on the device.
+Constrained devices often employ eXecute In Place (XIP), a method of executing code directly from flash memory rather than loading it into RAM.
+Many of these devices lack hardware-based, on-the-fly decryption for code stored in flash memory, which may require decrypting and storing firmware images in on-chip flash before execution.
+However, we expect hardware-based, on-the-fly decryption to become more common in the future, enhancing confidentiality at rest.

 # Conventions and Terminology